 What are the biggest humanitarian challenges?

-Access to populations in need remains a major challenge in Borno State.
-The insurgents’ sphere of control has increased and their capacity to conduct raids disrupting the lives of area residents and hampering humanitarian relief efforts has added to the challenges of providing food assistance, treatment for malnutrition and other services where the needs are the greatest.
-Currently, 50% of those displaced are living in official camps, and approximately 500,000 residents of Borno State are in need of shelter.
-This means that the majority of displaced persons live in host communities or in makeshift camps, which make them harder to identify, more difficult to protect and more difficult provide the basic assistance that they need to survive.
+Access to populations in need remains a major challenge in northeast Nigeria.
+The insurgents’ sphere of control has increased, as has their capacity to conduct raids, which disrupt the lives of area residents and returning displaced persons while hampering humanitarian relief efforts.
+Insurgent violence has added to the challenges of providing food assistance, treatment for malnutrition and other services where the needs are the greatest.
+Currently, 44% of displaced northeast Nigerians live in internally displaced person (IDP) sites, while the rest of the displaced persons live in host communities or in makeshift camps, making them more difficult to identify, protect and provide with lifesaving assistance.

 What specifically is International Medical Corps doing to help?